 <June 15th (Thu) to 18th (Sun), 5:30 p.m. - 9:00 p.m. (last entry 8:15 p.m.)>

 The Shibuya Fureai Botanical Centre is a garden that uses electrical power generated from the Shibuya incineration plant.
 With small creeks that flow throughout the facility, the garden grows 200 types of tropical plants, succulent plants, insectivorous plants, and more in this "Green Garden" greenhouse with two kinds of Japanese fireflies dancing about, the Heikebotaru (Luciola lateralis) and Genjibotaru (Luciola cruciata).

 Photo: Tomoichi Tomatsu

 Gujō Odori, a dance handed down as a tradition of Gujyoshi Hachimancho in the central area of the Gifu prefecture, can be experienced at this event happening in Tokyo's Aoyama area.
 The Gujō Dance has a history of about 420 years.
-There are 10 types of dances, each of them are registered as an important intangible cultural property of Japan.
-The Gujō Odori begins from 5 p.m. on both days, on the 24th it ends at 8:30 p.m. and at 8:00 p.m. on the 25th.
+There are 10 types of dances, each of them are registered as an important intangible national cultural asset of Japan.
+The Gujō Odori begins from 5:00 p.m. on both days, on the 23rd it ends at 8:30 p.m. and at 8:00 p.m. on the 24th.
 From 1 p.m. there will be an exhibition of local specialty products of the Gujō District.

 Chichibunomiya Rugby Stadium Parking Lot 秩父宮ラグビー場 駐車場